 Already in the US, courts in California, Maryland, Pennsylvania and Wisconsin have ruled “ladies’ night” discounts an unlawful form of ‘Gender-Based Price Discrimination’.
 In the UK, the Equality and Human Rights Commission has prohibitd “ladies’ nights”.
 And the Hong Kong District Court has also deemed “ladies’ nights” unlawful.
 In fact, in the Wikipedia entry on Ladies’ Night, there is more discussion of the illegality of such promotions than there is information about the method of promotion itself.

 How would you answer the question posed at the start of this post?

 If you go to a bar, someone may offer to buy you a drink.
 It’s up to you to assess their motives and expectations, and accept or reject the offer.

 If you go to a bar on ladies’ night, your cover charge and/or drinks have already been paid for.
-There’s no such things a ‘free drink’ any more than there is such a thing as a ‘free lunch’.
+There’s no such thing a ‘free drink’ any more than there is as a ‘free lunch’.
 Someone is paying for it.